NBISweden/SMS_4947_20_CVA24v_receptor/README.md

 # SMS_4947_20_CVA24v_receptor

 This repository consist of codes and documents used and shared with the group.
 Some of the results are also in results directory.
-All the results are stored on dropbox:
+All the results are stored on Uppmax:
 _/crex/proj/snic2020-16-70/private/SMS_4947_20_CVA24v_receptor/_

 **Delivery** directory on Uppmax is this repository.